ATX Mid Tower

 The window is also easy to scratch, same solution as the exterior finish.
 Put some wax on it first thing.
 And you'll be good to go.

 This is probably my biggest problem with the case.
 And only because of how I configured it.
 Like I said its a small case, but after I put in the rear 120mm Radiator, I couldn't put the panel back on because of the window hardware on the back side of the panel.
 I'm talking 1 to 2mm of clearance is all I would of needed.
 I ended up take a dremel and sanding down the acrylic to get the clearance I needed.

-Case comes with a magnetic front air filter, nice quality.
+Other thoughts: Case comes with a magnetic front air filter, nice quality.
 The bottom psu fan filter is lacking for sure.
 Again back to that $70.
 Its just a cheap plastic filter that fits into some grooves.
 However, it serves its purpose.

 It has nice tall feet to allow the PSU to breath, even on carpet (good thinking NZXT).